Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

 Next, think about the navigation for your site.
 Start sketching out how you want to organize the content for your site, and how you will make it easy for people to find information.
 There are many different styles and layouts for navigation – dropdowns, hamburger menus, sidebar navigation, etc. Certain types work better in different situations, but if you have preferences, let your web designer know.

 Don’t forget functionality for yourself, too.
 Some people just want their web designers to handle all website changes, but others prefer to make updates themselves.
-If you want a content management system (like WordPress, for example) to be able to control content on your side, your website designer needs to know that at the start of the project.
+If you want a content management system (like WordPress, for example) to be able to control content on your side, your web designer needs to know that at the start of the project.

 Discuss any concerns or expectations you have with your web designer, so they can communicate appropriately with you throughout the process.

 The timeline is often one of the biggest expectations.
 Talk with your designer about a realistic timeline, based on the size and complexity of your website.
 Recognize too, that timelines rely on both parties.
-Your designer should create a schedule, but you also need to be responsive in providing timely input and responses.
+Your web designer should create a schedule, but you also need to be responsive in providing timely input and responses.

 If you have an existing website, expect your website company to ask for access at some point during the process.
 This information will allow them to make better recommendations during the design process and is critical before they can take your new site live.